zio/zio-metrics-connectors/docs/metrics/zmx-metric-reference.md

 ## Sets

 Sets are used to count the occurrences of distinct string values.
-For example an application that uses logical names for it´s services, the number of invocations for each service can be tracked.
+For example an application that uses logical names for its services, the number of invocations for each service can be tracked.

 Essentially, a set is a set of related counters sharing the same name and tags.
 The counters are set apart from each other by an additional configurable tag.
 The values of the tag represent the observed